h3xar0n/aws-security/README.md

 # AWS Security Funtime

+This is by no means enough to take the exam, but these were helpful points of reference that I used to review.

+The 3 most important tips, outside of reviewing the white papers and re:Invent videos:

+1) try out every lab you can on ACloudGuru / LinuxAcademy, especially related to using CloudWatch and to using KMS
+2) have a strong sense of how the following work together:
+	- Lambda with everything
+	- CloudFront, ELB (all 3 types), AWS WAF
+	- CloudTrail, CloudWatch logs, S3, Athena
+	- Macie with S3
+3) have a good sense of the different use cases for the following:
+- GuardDuty
+- Inspector (especially what you can and can’t choose, and how to troubleshoot)
+- Config (especially types of config rules)
+- Trusted Advisor (know its limitations)

+I cannot stress the importance of trying these tools out, going through labs, and stubbing your toe.
+Even if you have experience with some of them, you need exposure to all in order to pass.
+People who just try to cram for this routinely fail, it was designed to beat them.
+Besides, learning from labs is much more efficient than cramming, and you get immediate feedback if you make a mistake.

 ## AWS CloudTrail
 - [AWS CloudTrail FAQ](https://aws.amazon.com/cloudtrail/faqs/) x 3
 - CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.